goodtaeeun/OSS_final_project/README.md

 ![current_score](https://user-images.githubusercontent.com/57384091/84513305-36422380-ad04-11ea-8eb6-b5cfbf2a0352.JPG)

+### Demo video
+In case this explanation is not sufficient, you can refer to this Demo video.

+## Informations can be found at
+If you want to do this kind of project, you can try to google with these keywords.
+- use Firebase Firestore in javascript
+- use javascript variables in html
+- read data from firestore to javascript

+These are the google searches I did myself to make this project.

 ## Bye
 This is the end.
 I hope you enjoy it.
 If there is any problem, feel free to leave a issue.

+Or you can send an e-mail to me by this adresss.
+21400217@handong.edu